refena/refena/refena/README.md

 ### ➤ Similarities

 **Testable**:\
+Providers are stateless.
-The state is still bound to the `RefenaScope` widget.
+The state is stored in the `RefenaContainer`.
-This means that you can override every provider in your tests.
+This makes providers testable.

 **Type-safe**:\
 Working with providers and notifiers are type-safe and null-safe.